reprotecuk/policies/README.md

 ## Why are we implementing ISO9001?

-Opus Works Group Ltd (the ‘Organisation’) aims to deliver its projects to its customers on time and within budget.
+Reprotec UK Ltd Group Ltd (the ‘Organisation’) aims to deliver its projects to its customers on time and within budget.

-The Organisation operates a Quality Management System that has gained BS EN ISO 9001 : 2015 certification, including aspects specific to the provision of Planning and Development Management.
+The Organisation is moving toward the operation of a Quality Management System in order to gain BS EN ISO 9001 : 2015 certification in the near future.

 > [ISO 9001](/ISO-9001)